-Just one part of Madness Comics-A converted GROCERY
+Just one part of Madness Comics-A converted GROCERY STORE! |

 We met several new players while we were there.
 Napoleonics just draws a crowd.
 Nicely done Napoleonics like Clay's are just eye candy for gamers.
 Hopefully we can build upon this game.